Complete conservative dynamics for inspiralling compact binaries with spins at the fourth post-Newtonian order: EOMs of position and spin

-The EOMs of the spin are also directly obtained in the EFT of spin \cite{Levi:2015msa} in a simple form via a variation of the action.
-Apart from time derivatives of the squared spin length, which can be dropped at this stage, the potential contains higher order time derivatives of the spin up to $\ddot{S}_i$.
-Hence we use:
+The EOMs of the spin are also directly obtained within the EFT of spin \cite{Levi:2015msa} in a simple form via a variation of the action.
+It should be highlighted that this is accomplished via an independent variation of the action with respect to the spin, and to its conjugate variables, the rotation matrices, as rigorously explained uniquely in \cite{Levi:2014sba}.
+Apart from time derivatives of the squared spin-length, which can be dropped at this stage, the potential contains higher order time derivatives of the spin up to $\ddot{S}_i$.
+Combining the 2 variations of the conjugate variables, we then obtain \cite{Levi:2014sba}:

-The complete EOMs up to 4PN order can be provided in a Mathematica notebook upon request.
+The public repository \texttt{EFTofPNG} \cite{Levi:2017kzq} contains the final total results of the effective action in the various sectors complete up to 4PN order (readily reusable in machine-readable files).